What To Expect On The Day Of Your Brain MRI Scan

 Being told you need a scan on your brain is usually pretty damn scary, whichever way you look at it.
-The actual experience sounds terrifying and the fact that doctors have decided they also need to have a look for a problem in your brain is even worse.
+The actual experience sounds unpleasant and the fact that doctors have decided they need to have a look for a problem in your brain is even worse.

 Before my diagnosis, when I was told I needed an MRI doing, I was actually relieved.
 I was desperate to find out what was wrong with me.
 Why was I in pain?
 I didn’t care what showed up on the MRI, as long as it meant I finally had an answer.
 I guess I was in the rare position of being excited for my scan.
 I pestered for an appointment and I took a last minute cancellation at a nearby private hospital, which, thankfully, my partner could take me to the very next day.
 I only had time for a quick search in a few forums for a bit of advice.